-Unless you are one of those people, who can do a one-hour cross without getting your forehead sweaty, you might consider this a pretty helpful topic.
+Unless you are one of those people, who can do a one-hour cross without getting your forehead sweaty, you might consider this a helpful topic.

-Every individual has their own personal genetic characteristics in terms of sweating – some sweat easily; others take some hard effort to sweat.
+Everyone has their own genetic characteristics in terms of sweating – some sweat easily; others make some hard effort to sweat.

-I find myself as more belonging to the first type, and hence cycling to work has been a problem for me for quite some time.
+I find myself more belonging to the first type, so cycling to work has been a problem for me for quite some time.

-Throughout my experience as an active cyclist, I managed to pick up some quite simple skills that keep me dry and fresh on the way to the office and can help any of you who have come across this issue.
+Throughout my experience as an active cyclist, I managed to pick up some simple skills that keep me dry and fresh on the way to the office and can help any of you who have encountered this issue.

-There are four key points that I find very important about my daily commute to work with the bike – proper timing, precise pace, suitable gear, and decent clothing.
+I find four key points very important about my daily commute to work with the bike – proper timing, precise pace, suitable gear, and decent clothing.
 Each and every element plays its part in keeping me drier.

-Following a combination of all of the steps helps me minimize the risks of stepping into the office sweaty.
+Following a combination of all the steps helps me minimize the risks of sweating in the office.

 1. Leave Home Earlier

-The most simple part of all is focusing on your organizing skills before your daily commute and thus being able to leave for work earlier.
+The simplest part of all is focusing on your organizing skills before your daily commute and thus being able to leave for work earlier.

-Most of us are used to prepare ourselves in the last possible moments before traveling to the office.
+Most of us are used to preparing ourselves in the last possible moments before traveling to the office.

-However, time management is very important about saving your sweat, as you will see in the paragraphs below, as most of them are directly connected to it.
+However, time management is very important in saving sweat, as you will see in the paragraphs below, as most of them are directly connected to it.

-Having an early start will give you some time to travel stress-free and spare you a large amount of sweat from a fast and furious trip to work.
+Having an early start will give you time to travel stress-free and spare you a lot of sweat from a fast and furious trip to work.

 2. Control Your Pace

-Your pace is another vital part of your daily commute when it comes to keeping yourself dry.
+Your pace is another vital part of your daily commute when keeping yourself dry.